StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 *Note: docstring and command line examples may reference sample and data files that are NOT included in the installed Python package.
 Please use appropriate paths to sample and data files as needed.*

 ## Using packager.py from the command line
-1. From the "./tomes\_packager" directory do: `py -3 packager.py -h` to see an example command.
+1. From the `./tomes_packager` directory do: `py -3 packager.py -h` to see an example command.
 2. Run the example command.
-3. Inspect the created AIP at "./tests/sample\_files/foo" and its METS files.
+3. Inspect the created AIP at `./tests/sample_files/foo` and its METS files.
 4. Run the example command with the following changes:
-	* Change the "account\_id" parameter value from "foo" to "bar".
+	* Change the `account_id` parameter value from `foo` to `bar`.
 	* Append the following parameters:
 		* `-premis-log="../tests/sample_files/sample_premis.log"`
 		* `-rdf-xlsx="../tests/sample_files/sample_rdf.xlsx"`
-5. Inspect the created AIP at "./tests/sample\_files/bar".
+5. Inspect the created AIP at `./tests/sample_files/bar`.
-	* Compare the data in the METS file, "../tests/sample_files/bar.mets.xml", to the source data in the RDF and PREMIS log files that were passed in.
+	* Compare the data in the METS file, `../tests/sample_files/bar.mets.xml`, to the source data in the RDF and PREMIS log files that were passed in.

-*Note: You can reset the hot-folder by running "../tests/sample\_files/reset\_hot\_folder.py".
-This will delete the "foo" and "bar" AIP folders.*
+*Note: You can reset the hot-folder by running `../tests/sample_files/reset_hot_folder.py`.
+This will delete the `foo` and `bar` AIP folders.*

 -----
 *[1] Depending on your system configuration, you might need to specify "python3", etc. instead of "py -3" from the command line.
 Similar differences might apply for PIP.*